Bumrah ruled out of ODI series against Sri Lanka after failing to recover from back injury | Sports-Games

 Bumrah sustained a lower back stress fracture post England tour and missed the Asia Cup last year.

-To enhance team's chances at the T20 World Cup, Bumrah was rushed to the T20 side during a home series against Australia where he broke down once again and was ruled out for an indefinite period.
+To enhance the team's chances at the T20 World Cup, Bumrah was rushed to the T20 side during a home series against Australia, where he broke down once again and was ruled out for an indefinite period.

 It will not be a surprise if Bumrah plays the entire four-match Border Gavaskar Trophy, starting February 9.
 He is expected to be used sparingly as he would be needed for the marquee ODI World Cup at home later this year.